Synonym(s)

 ManifestationThis section has been translated automatically.

-The average age at manifestation is 14.1 years (Feng et al 2014).
+The average age at first manifestation is 14.1 years (Feng et al 2014).

 Clinical featuresThis section has been translated automatically.

 Typical is a variable course of symptoms with circumscribed facial swelling, mostly lip swelling (initially recurrent, later persistent, usually unilateral) and facial nerve palsy.
-The changes are functionally and cosmetically disturbing for the patient, sometimes even painful.
+The changes are functionally and cosmetically disturbing for the patient, and sometimes painful.

 - Circumscribed facial swelling:

-- Further partial manifestations are described as circumscribed swellings of the cheeks, eyelids, forehead, palate, gingiva, tongue, (see also macroprosopitis), buttocks and anogenital region (see also granulomatous lymphangitis of the scrotum and penis)
+- Other partial manifestations described include circumscribed swelling of the cheeks, eyelids, forehead, palate, gingiva, tongue(see also macroprosopitis), buttocks and anogenital region (see below granulomatous lymphangitis of the scrotum and penis).

 - Facial nerve palsy (in 19.4% of cases): Mostly unilateral, in 25% of cases bilateral, always of the peripheral type.